 This isn’t an exhaustive list – if in doubt, get in touch with your insurer.

 Items that are worth over £1,000 don’t usually come under this definition.
-Instead, you'd list them as a ‘high-value’ or ‘listed’ item.
-You'll be asked to list laptops and bicycles separately.
+Instead, you'd list them as a ‘high-value’ or a ‘listed’ item.
+This may include expensive items of jewellery or things like laptops and bicycles which need to be listed separately.

 What’s the difference between personal possessions and contents insurance?

 There’s the potential for some overlap between the two types of insurance as they cover many of the same items.